strncat/strncat.github.io/_posts/math/euclid/2024-03-23-euclid-book1-pr2.markdown

 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/1.png" width="40%" class="center"></p>
 Use postule 1 to draw a line between $A$ and one of the end points say $B$.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/2.png" width="40%" class="center"></p>
-Next, use <a href="https://strncat.github.io/jekyll/update/2024/03/23/euclid-pr1.html">proposition 1</a> to draw an equilateral triangle from the drawn line $AB$.
+Next, use <a href="https://strncat.github.io/jekyll/update/2024/03/22/euclid-pr1.html">proposition 1</a> to draw an equilateral triangle from the drawn line $AB$.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/3.png" width="40%" class="center"></p>
-Next, describe a circle with center $B$ and radius $CB$ using <a href="https://strncat.github.io/jekyll/update/2024/03/22/euclid-book1-postulates.html">postulate 3</a>
+Next, describe a circle with center $B$ and radius $CB$ using <a href="https://strncat.github.io/jekyll/update/2024/03/20/euclid-book1-postulates.html">postulate 3</a>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/5.png" width="40%" class="center"></p>
-Extend the line DB all the way till intersects the circle at $E$ using <a href="https://strncat.github.io/jekyll/update/2024/03/22/euclid-book1-postulates.html">postulate 2</a>.
+Extend the line DB all the way till intersects the circle at $E$ using <a href="https://strncat.github.io/jekyll/update/2024/03/20/euclid-book1-postulates.html">postulate 2</a>.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/6.png" width="45%" class="center"></p>
 Now describe another circle with center $D$ and radius $DE$ (postulate 3).
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/7.png" width="55%" class="center"></p>
 Extend the line DA until it intersects the circle at $F$.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr2/8.png" width="55%" class="center"></p>
 The claim is that $AF = BC$ which is what we want.
-To see this, we know that $DF=DE$ by <a href="https://strncat.github.io/jekyll/update/2024/03/26/euclid-book1-definitions.html">definition 15</a>.
+To see this, we know that $DF=DE$ by <a href="https://strncat.github.io/jekyll/update/2024/03/19/euclid-book1-definitions.html">definition 15</a>.
 We know that $DA = DB$ by construction.
-Therefore, $BE = AF$ by <a href="https://strncat.github.io/jekyll/update/2024/03/25/euclid-book1-axioms.html">axiom 3</a>.
-But $CB = BE$ by definition 15 and so $CB = AF$ (axiom 3) as required.
+Therefore, $BE = AF$ by <a href="https://strncat.github.io/jekyll/update/2024/03/25/euclid-book1-axioms.html">common notion 3</a>.
+But $CB = BE$ by definition 15 and so $CB = AF$ (common notion 3) as required.
 <br>
 <br>
 <hr>